-What is a Human Resources Manager?
+What Does it Take to Be a Human Resources Manager?

-Career Description Plan, direct, or coordinate human resources activities and staff of an organization.
+HR Manager Example Plan, direct, or coordinate human resources activities and staff of an organization.

 - Administer compensation, benefits, and performance management systems, and safety and recreation programs.